dzerrenner/mqtt-lightify/README.md

 If you need to use a non standard port for your broker, use the following syntax: `--broker=127.0.0.1:1883`.
 The port for the Lightify bridge is fixed to 4000.

+Optionally, if your mqqt bridge requires a user name and password:

+    python -m mqtt-lightify --broker=127.0.0.1 --bridge=192.168.x.x --username=user --password=passwd

-For simplified use in isolated environments, you can also provide these using the environment variables `BROKER_ADDRESS` and `BRIDGE_ADDRESS` respectively.
+Here the password must be given b64 encoded to have For simplified use in isolated environments, you can also provide these using the environment variables `BROKER_ADDRESS`, `BRIDGE_ADDRESS`,`BROKER_USER` and `BROKER_PASSWD` respectively.
+Here `BROKER_PASSWD` must be set base64 encoded to have some basic level of obstruction. base64 encoded password can be obtained like:

+    python
+    >>>import base64
+    >>> base64.b64encode(b'some_password')
+    b'c29tZV9wYXNzd29yZA=='

 ## Docker

-This package can easily deployed as a docker container, a Dockerfile is provided.
+This package can easily deployed as a docker container, a sample Dockerfile is provided, just update the environment variable to your needs.
 It uses `python:3.6-alpine` as base image which usually results in a container smaller than 100MB.
 It has no published ports and no external volumes, so configuration is quite minimal.

 The provided shell-script `build-image.sh` creates an image named `python-mqtt-lightify-bridge:%Y%m%d-%H%M%S` and tags it with `python-mqtt-lightify-bridge:latest`.
 You can run the image with